2600hz/kazoo/applications/crossbar/doc/channels.md

 #### Put a feature on a channel

-currently only `metaflow` is supported
+currently - 10/2017, only the `metaflow` action is supported

 #### Metaflow

 Metaflow feature is a `metaflow` object which validates with its json schema.

 . reasoning
-The `POST` action required that every metaflow action would have to be coded into the module.
+The `POST` action requires that every metaflow action would have to be coded into the module.

 . benefits
-The metaflow feature allows adding new types of metaflows without changing the code.
+The PUT method allows adding new types of metaflows without changing the code.
-It also allows full metaflows and not only single actions, ie, the `children` node is also processed.
+It also allows full metaflows to be PUT on a channel, and not only single actions, ie, the `children` node is also processed.

 > PUT /v2/accounts/{ACCOUNT_ID}/channels/{UUID}